joel-sparc/myHealth/README.md

 * [The settings.xml file](./settings.xml) from this folder should be copied to Maven's ~/.m2 folder.

 Go ahead and clone (git clone) this repository into the directory of your choice.
-Throughout the remaining documentation, this directory will be referred as \<base_dir\>.
+Throughout the remaining documentation, this directory will be referred to as \<base_dir\>.

 A Note About ActiveMQ and HornetQ